sulfierry/MolecularModeling/Ligand_parametrization/README.md

      - `saveamberparm complex complex.prmtop complex.rst7`
    - Purpose: Construct the full protein-ligand simulation system, including solvation and ion placement, and

-## Calculation of Mulliken Charges
-This step provides an initial charge distribution based on the electronic density obtained from quantum calculations.
-Mulliken charges may not be the most suitable for molecular dynamics simulations due to their dependence on the orbital basis used and other limitations.

-## Application of the AM1-BCC Method
-The AM1-BCC (Austin Model 1 - Bond Charge Correction) method is an improvement over Mulliken charges.
-It adjusts charges using a semi-empirical model to make them more appropriate for use in force fields like GAFF (General Amber Force Field).
-This method is known for providing more realistic charges for a wide range of organic molecules.

-## Empirical Adjustment
-The adjustment made in this step, though based on an empirical procedure, occurs after more rigorous calculations of the charges.
-The aim of this adjustment is to ensure that the total charge of the ligand is an integer (usually neutral or a specific ionic charge value).
-This adjustment is carried out in a way that minimizes the impact on the charges calculated by AM1-BCC.

 ## Summary
 This workflow is essential for accurate ligand representation in molecular dynamics simulations, particularly when employing the AMBER suite of tools.
 The semi-empirical methods used here strike a balance between computational efficiency and the accuracy required for reliable simulations.